 mix and match

 Adding the 5th.
-Examine the following pitches as we add in the perfect 5th.
+Please examine the following pitches as we add in the perfect 5th.
 Example 7h.

 arpeggio degrees